While drones may not be part of your curriculum this school year, they are coming. Here's an introduction into their use in education.

 Heather Wolpert-Gawron, a middle school teacher and curriculum coordinator, answers the question, "so what can you do with it?".
 And notes that maybe we're not "there" quite yet.

-Here's another list of how drones can be integrated into education, in areas from art to assembling tensile structures or bridges to ethics.
-As drones are versatile devices, they can be shared and used amongst multiple departments
+Here's an archived list of how drones can be integrated into education, in areas from art to assembling tensile structures or bridges to ethics.
+As drones are versatile devices, they can be shared and used among multiple departments

 Get Your Drone On